 Scale --> _scale(todi_ka_4,0)

-This time, the scale “todi_ka_4″ was selected, even though it had no incidence on the intonation since “dhak” is absent.
+This time, the scale "todi_ka_4" was chosen, even though it had no effect on the intonation since "dhak" is missing.

 Below is a pianoroll of the sequence produced by the grammar: